 2 Plan your bag and other carry-on luggage

 Take time before you get to the airport to plan your bag and carry-on luggage.
 Why?
 You really don’t want to be struggling to remember which bag you packed the spare nappies in when you’re in the boarding queue or on the plane.
-Packing cubes or even makeup bags can lend a huge hand in organising your cabin luggage.
+Packing cubes or even clear makeup bags can lend a huge hand in organising your hand luggage.
 I used clear make-up or cosmetic bags to organise our hand luggage for our trip to Portland so that if I pulled out the wrong one, it was easy to see and quickly.

 This post from Yorkshire Tots will help you plan your carry-on luggage, particularly for long flights with toddlers.